Online Learning: A Modern Introduction Using Convex Optimization: Application: Agnostic PAC Learning

 \begin{example} In a linear regression task where the loss is the square loss, we have $\bxi=(\bz, y) \in \R^d \times \R$ and $\phi_{\bx}(\bz)=\langle \bz,\bx\rangle$.
 Hence, $f(\bx,\bxi)=(\langle \bz,\bx\rangle-y)^2$. \end{example}

-\begin{example} In linear binary classification where the loss is the hinge loss, we have $\bxi=(\bz, y) \in \R^d \times \{-1, 1\}$ and $\phi_{\bx}(\bz)=\langle \bz, \bx\rangle$.
+\begin{example} In linear binary classification where the loss is the hinge loss , we have $\bxi=(\bz, y) \in \R^d \times \{-1, 1\}$ and $\phi_{\bx}(\bz)=\langle \bz, \bx\rangle$.
 Hence, $f(\bx,\bxi)=\max(1-y\langle \bz,\bx\rangle,0)$. \end{example}

-\begin{example} In binary classification with a neural network with the logistic loss, we have $\bxi=(\bx,y) \in \R^d \times \{-1,1\}$ and $\phi_{\bx}$ is the network corresponding to the weights $\bx$.
+\begin{example} In binary classification with a neural network with the logistic loss , we have $\bxi=(\bz,y) \in \R^d \times \{-1,1\}$ and $\phi_{\bx}$ is the network corresponding to the weights $\bx$.
 Hence, $f(\bx,\bxi)=\ln(1+ \exp(-y \phi_{\bx}(\bz)))$. \end{example}

 The key difficulty of the above problem is that we do not know the distribution $\rho$.
 Hence, there is no hope to exactly solve this problem.
 Instead, we are interested in understanding \emph{what is the best we can do if we have access to $T$ samples drawn i.i.d. from $\rho$}.
-More in details, we want to upper bound the \emph{excess risk}
+More precisely, we want to upper bound the \textbf{excess risk} where $\bx_T$ is a predictor that was \emph{learned} using $T$ samples.